-10he was so struck with the magnificence of the place, and so wondered at the orderly arrangements of the temple, that he considered entering the sanctuary itself.
+10 he was so impressed with the magnificence of the place, and so wondered at the orderly arrangements of the temple, that he considered entering the sanctuary itself.

-- 11 And when they told him that this was not permissible, none of the nation, no, nor even the priests in general, but only the supreme high priest of all, and he only once in a year, being allowed to go in, he would by no means give way. - 12 Then they read the law to him; but he persisted in obtruding himself, exclaiming, that he ought to be allowed: and saying Be it that they were deprived of this honour, I ought not to be. - 13 And he put the question, Why, when he entered all the temples, none of the priests who were present forbad him? - 14 He was thoroughly answered by some one, That he did wrong to boast of this.
+- 11 When they told him that this was not permissible, none of the nation, not even the priests in general, but only the supreme high priest of all, and he only once in a year, was allowed to go in, he would by no means give way. - 12 Then they read the law to him, but he persisted in intruding, exclaiming that he ought to be allowed.
+He said, "Even if they were deprived of this honor, I shouldn't be."

-- 15 Well; since I have done this, said he, be the cause what it may, shall I not enter with or without your consent? - 16 And when the priests fell down in their sacred vestments imploring the Greatest God to come and help in time of need, and to avert the violence of the fierce aggressor, and when they filled the temple with lamentations and tears,
+- 13 He asked why, when he entered all the other temples, did none of the priests who were present forbid him. - 14 He was thoroughly answered by someone, that he did wrong to boast of this. - 15 "Well, since I have done this," said he, "be the cause what it may, shall I not enter with or without your consent?" - 16 When the priests fell down in their sacred vestments imploring the Greatest God to come and help in time of need, and to avert the violence of the fierce aggressor, and when they filled the temple with lamentations and tears,

-17 then those who had been left behind in the city were scared, and rushed forth, uncertain of the event.
+17 then those who had been left behind in the city were scared, and rushed out, uncertain of the event.